 They say, “In the morning, experience sunrise over Diamond Head with a delicious island-style breakfast.
 And, of course, premium Kona coffee.

 Early evening pupu (appetizers) are served at sunset, together with daily specialty sangria, wine, and local craft beer.
 Best of all, both menus include an unmatched view of world-famous “Canoes” surf break – the focus of Waikiki’s surf culture for generations.”

-The club itself is at the end of a corridor, and the lounge is a covered area with floor-to-ceiling windows on three sides.
+The club is at the end of a corridor, and the lounge is covered with floor-to-ceiling windows on three sides.
 These windows look out upon outdoor decking with more seating.
 The food is a step above all the other club lounge food in Waikiki, hence why we have positioned this lounge at the top.
 Expect plates of delicious fruits and salads, omelets, sausages, pastries, crepes with maple syrup and homemade jam, smoked salmon, and more for the breakfast buffet.
 Teas and coffees are brought to your table by the lovely staff.
 The decking looks right down at Waikiki beach, and the stylish rattan furnishings with sea blue soft cushions bring the outside in.

 The Voyager 47 Club Lounge at Outrigger Waikiki Beach Resort is available exclusively to guests staying in Club Level Rooms on the dedicated 14th-16th floors, with 104 rebranded rooms in total.
 Hours of operation for the Voyager 47 Club Lounge are from 6:00 – 9:30 am and 5:00 – 7:00 pm.
 This is the only disadvantage of this lounge.
-You are restricted to using it at the allocated times and cannot drink through to 11:00 pm in the lounge.
+You are restricted to using it at the allocated times and cannot drink until 11:00 pm in the lounge.

 3. Grand Hyatt Kauai